Kentucky Junior Academy of Science

 Middle & High School Students:

 Are you interested in doing research in your classroom, at home, or at a Kentucky Field Station?
 We can match you with a scientist mentor.
-Please get in touch with us
+Find out more about KAS Mentor Match

 Teachers: